Creating a Home for Oregon’s Native Wildlife

 The mission of USDA APHIS Wildlife Services (WS) is to provide Federal leadership and expertise to resolve wildlife conflicts to allow people and wildlife to coexist.
 Phone: (503) 326-2346 Toll Free: 1-866-4USDAWS

 - Oregon Forest BioDiversity Explorer

 The Oregon Forest BioDiversity Explorer provides data on species occurrences and/or modeled distributions for Oregon's important forest species and habitats.
 Learn how to use this mapping tool by watching this online demonstration.

-- Oregon Fish and Wildlife Office list of federally listed, proposed, candidate, delisted species and species of concern by county.
+- United States Fish and Wildlife Service list of federally listed, proposed, candidate, delisted species and species of concern by state.